sonar-solutions/sonarqube-community-loc/README.md

 **Note:** This script should be run by an administrator whose user token has access to all projects in the SonarQube instance to ensure accurate results.

+## Legal Disclaimer

+**Important Notice:** This tool is designed to provide quick estimates and does not guarantee accuracy for commercial or production use.
+If further accuracy is needed, please use industry standard tools.
+This tool is provided for convenience purposes only.

 ## Prerequisites

 - Python 3.9 or higher (if running the script directly)